alex89rm/Hisense-H-Link-Protocol/docs/H-NET_PROTOCOL.md

 |xx|	xx|	xx|	xx … xx	|xx |
 |1 Byte |	1 Byte | 1 Byte | (len – 4 )  Byte	| 1 Byte |

-Messages are broadcasted on the bus: there is indeed no destination address I could find.
 The control byte is used to acknowledge requests made on the bus: in this case the frame is composed only of the source address followed by a 0x06.

 |SOURCE ADDRESS|CONTROL BYTE|
 |--|--|
 |xx|06|

+According to "ET-2101 HBS Home Bus System" specification these are the available NAK codes:
+* 0x15 - Parity or FCC erroe
+* 0x11 - Receiving buffer full
+* 0x12 - Application failure

-During my captures I never stumbled upon a NAK packet but I am confident the control byte could change to 0x15 — the standard ASCII code for NAK, as opposed to 0x06 which stands for ACK.
+During my captures I never stumbled upon a NAK packet so I cannot confirm it.
 This could lead to a retransmission of the corrupted message but it is just my guess.
 The message length is the total number of bytes transmitted, checksum included.

 ## Checksum Calculation
 The last byte is used for error detection and is computed using a simple XOR-based algorithm: the checksum starts with a 0x00 seed, performs a sequential XOR over all data bytes, and applies a final XOR with the source address.
 To figure out this I collected a good number of packets (~ 50) and I wrote a script to check with the most common checksum algorithms.
 Below is an implementation of the matching algorithm in python :